Pleanog/lmu-course-aii/Lectures/Session 04 - Neural Networks.md

 > [!question] _What happens when a model overfits to the training data?_
 > When new data arrives (like fresh spam emails), the model might fail to classify them correctly.
 It has learned the **training data too specifically** and can’t generalize to **unseen cases**.

-> [!tip] _Be careful not to overfit to your test set!_
+> [!tip] _Be careful not to overfit to test sets!_
-> Optimizing a model too much for a fixed test dataset, it no longer is testing generalization, it is just fitting another known set.
+> Optimizing a model too much for a fixed test dataset, it no longer is testing/learning for generalization, it is just fitting another known set.
 > In this case, getting a **fresh dataset from the real world** to re-evaluate the model's performance. is a good call.

 ---